 For the past 13 months, AMPI has been working for the benefit, not only of the community that represents adults with intellectual disabilities, but have taken the initiative to help families who were affected by the devastating Hurricane Maria which hit Puerto Rico in September 2017.
 One of the projects of greater scope and to which AMPI have given priority, is the development of the Community La Chorra, a poor community within the city of Mayagüez.
 Among the works that were completed were raising roofs, repairing homes, providing emergency equipment, repairing electrical damages and developing a community garden, a playground and the location of a bio digester and the creation of a center of sustainable energy within this community.

 3085 Calle Nelson Colon final, Mayagüez, PR 00680

 Executive Director: Esther L. Caro, email@example.com

 CORALations is a non-profit coral reef conservation organization founded in 1995 based in Culebra, Puerto Rico.
 CORALations' conservation projects are conducted using a multidisciplinary task force of scientists, engineers, and other professionals as advisors.
-Our Ocean Conservation Youth Corps (OCYC) offers an annual course for local young people between the age of 10 and 18 in Culebra with a long-term goal of creating educated and pro-active members of island and coastal communities empowered with the knowledge and commitment needed to conserve and protect valuable coastal ecosystems for their and future generations.
-The organization works to maximize limited conservation resources by uniting government agencies, academia, and the private sector on accomplishing specific coral reef conservation objectives.
+The Ocean Conservation Youth Corps (OCYC) offers an annual course for local young people between the ages of 10 and 18 in Culebra with a long-term goal of creating educated and pro-active members of island and coastal communities empowered with the knowledge and commitment needed to conserve and protect valuable coastal ecosystems for their and future generations.

 Executive Director: Mary Ann Lucking, firstname.lastname@example.org